ciaranmckenna/ciaranmckenna.com/_posts/2016-06-14-thoughts-on-brexit.markdown

 </blockquote>

-The Leave campaign are insinuating Brexit will be the silver bullet to solve all immigration woes.
+However, the Leave campaign are insinuating Brexit will be the silver bullet to solve all immigration woes.
 It will not.
 Only about 50% of net migration last year was from within the EU.
-The other 50%, the UK Border Agency already has full control over and still hasn't reduced figures.
+The other 50%, the UK Border Agency already has full control over and the figures have still not reduced.
+This is because the UK economy needs migrants to prosper.

 Put simply - leaving the EU will not fix the issues people currently have with immigration.